History of the Southern United States: Spanish and French colonization (1519–1821)

-British colonial era (1607–1775)
+British colonial era (1585–1775)

+Early attempts and first permanent settlements (1585–1650)

-Just before they defeated the Spanish Armada, the English began exploring the New World.
-In 1585, an expedition organized by Walter Raleigh established the first English settlement in the New World, on Roanoke Island, North Carolina.
-The colony failed to prosper, however, and the colonists were retrieved the following year by English supply ships.
+In 1585, an expedition organized by Walter Raleigh established the first English settlement in the New World, on Roanoke Island in North Carolina.
+The colony failed to prosper, however, and the colonists were retrieved the following year by English ships.
 In 1587, Raleigh again sent out a group of colonists to Roanoke.
 From this colony, the first recorded European birth in North America, a child named Virginia Dare, was reported.
 That group of colonists disappeared and is known as the "Lost Colony".
 Many people theorize that they were either killed or taken in by local tribes.

 Like New England, the South was originally settled by English Protestants.
-While the earlier attempt at colonization had failed on Roanoke Island, the English established their first permanent colony in America in Jamestown, Virginia, in 1607, at the mouth of the James River, which in turn empties into Chesapeake Bay.

-Settlement of Chesapeake Bay was driven by a desire to obtain precious metal resources, specifically gold.
+The English established their first permanent colony in America in Jamestown, Virginia, in 1607.
+Settlement of Chesapeake Bay was driven by a desire to obtain precious metals, specifically gold.
 The colony was technically still within Spanish territorial claims, yet far enough from most Spanish settlements to avoid colonial clashes.
-As the "Anchor of the South", the region includes the Delmarva Peninsula and much of coastal Virginia, Maryland, North Carolina, South Carolina, and Georgia.

 Early in the history of the colony, it became clear that the claims of gold deposits were vastly exaggerated.
 Referred to as the "Starving Time" of the Jamestown colony, the years from the time of landing in 1607 until 1609 were rife with famine and instability.
 However, Native American support, in addition to reinforcements from Britain, sustained the small colony.
 Due to continued political and economic instability, however, the charter of the Colony of Virginia was revoked in 1624.
 The primary cause of this revocation was the revelation that hundreds of settlers were dead or missing following an attack in 1622 by Native American tribes led by Opechancanough.
 A royal charter was established for Virginia, yet the House of Burgesses, formed in 1619, was allowed to continue as political leadership for the colony in conjunction with a royal governor.

+George Calvert, 1st Baron Baltimore, applied to Charles I for a royal charter for what was to become the Province of Maryland.
+After Calvert died in April 1632, the charter for "Maryland Colony" (in Latin Terra Mariae) was granted to his son, Cecilius Calvert, 2nd Baron Baltimore, on June 20, 1632.
+Maryland soon became one of the few predominantly Catholic regions among the English colonies in North America.
+Maryland was also one of the key destinations where the government sent tens of thousands of English convicts punished by sentences of transportation.